alexandrajulius/laravel-playground/README.md

 composer
 Laravel 8
 Behat
-sqlite 3
+SQLite 3
 ```

 Clone the repository, then run:
 ```
 $ composer install
 ```
-Start a server on your local with
+In your root directory start a server that will run on your local with:
 ```
 $ php artisan serve
 ```